Helping your patients get eating disorder care that works

 We know how difficult it can be to find treatment that works, is affordable, and fits the needs of your patient and their family.
 We’ve done our best to answer family and providers’ most frequent questions so that you can be informed and confident in your choice.
 If you still have questions, please reach out to us.

 Initial signs of an eating disorder may include changing eating habits, cutting out food groups, and skipping meals.
 In general, if you’re concerned about a patient it’s best to refer them to an eating disorder program for a free assessment.
 Early intervention carries a better prognosis for eating disorder recovery, so the earlier a patient can be diagnosed and begin treatment, the better.
-You can learn more about when to refer a patient.
+You can learn more about when to refer a patient here.

 We treat patients of all ages and all eating disorder diagnoses in all 50 states.
 Our providers are trained to treat patients with all types and subtypes of eating disorders in the DSM, including anorexia, ARFID, bulimia, binge eating disorder (BED), and OSFED, and we also treat patients without an official eating disorder diagnosis.
-As long as patients are medically stable, we can begin treatment.
-Many of our patients experience comorbidities, and our clinicians are trained in treating these alongside the eating disorder.
-In fact, the majority of our patients present with one or more comorbid conditions, which are addressed over the course of treatment.

 Equip redefines the fragmented eating disorder treatment landscape, offering evidence-based treatment throughout a patient's entire journey to recovery.
 Rather than segmenting patient treatment by acuity level (requiring step-down from one setting to another), Equip provides integrated, flexible treatment that meets patients where they are.
+As long as patients are medically stable, we can begin treatment.
 Learn more about Equip's level of care here.

-We monitor each patient's medical status throughout treatment, either through virtual medical monitoring or by collaborating with in-person medical providers, depending on a patient's needs.
+After they are medically cleared (using the criteria from the American Psychiatric Association Practice and the Society for Adolescent Health and Medicine), we continue to monitor medical status during their time at Equip, either through virtual medical monitoring or by collaborating with in-person medical providers, depending on a patient's needs.
 By closely tracking weight, vitals, and other markers as necessary, we're able to ensure that all patients can safely be treated at home.
-For patients who are medically vulnerable, we require an in-person medical clearance exam before beginning treatment at Equip.
-This typically involves a visit to their primary care provider for a physical exam and to check weight, height, orthostatic vitals, labs, and/or an EKG.
-After they are medically cleared (using the criteria from the American Psychiatric Association Practice and the Society for Adolescent Health and Medicine), we continue to monitor medical status during their time at Equip.
 Visit our provider resource center for more details on how to medically evaluate a patient for eating disorder treatment.

 Length of treatment varies from patient to patient, but the average patient in remission discharges after 51 weeks.
 This may sound long, but the length of treatment is specifically designed to prevent relapse, which is so common for these illnesses.
 Additionally, since patients go through treatment from home, treatment doesn’t impede their lives or the lives of their loved ones, and many of our insurance partners provide coverage for at least a year.
-Generally, treatment begins as a high-touch process with several appointments per week, and gradually becomes a lower-touch experience as each patient moves through their treatment journey and toward recovery.

 Questions?
 We can help